Just Starting with Points and Miles? Start with Chase Credit Cards

 With Chase Ultimate Rewards, you get the best of both worlds.
 You get the simplicity of Chase’s travel portal, where you can use the points you’ve earned to book airfare directly.
 It’s the easiest way to use points, our favorite way to book cheap flight deals, and it also allows you to keep earning miles with the airline you fly on.

-However, Chase also has eight airline partners and four hotel chains to which you can transfer your Ultimate points.
+However, Chase also has 10 airline partners and three hotel chains to which you can transfer your Ultimate points.
 Some of these partners are stronger than others.
 But as you learn more about miles and credit cards, you’ll see that transferring points is the key to getting even more value out of your points.
 It’s how you can book luxurious business and first class seats you’d never be able to afford.

 But on the whole, Chase is better.
 While other banks give their users just 1 cent per point for travel when booking direct, Chase ups the ante.
 Cardholders of the Chase Sapphire Preferred get 1.25 cents per point.
 The Chase Sapphire Reserve is even better, getting you 1.5 cents per point.

 That combination of value and versatility is why we’ve named the Chase Sapphire Preferred our #1 starter travel rewards card.

 It’s also why the Chase Sapphire Reserve earned our endorsement as the #1 travel rewards credit card.

 And it’s what makes Chase credit cards the perfect place to start with points and miles.
 But there’s another important factor that could make it imperative to start with Chase.